 By air

-Besides the main airport Schwechat (VIE) in Vienna, there are international airports in Innsbruck, Salzburg, Klagenfurt, Graz and Linz.
-Austrian Airlines which is owned by German Lufthansa is the main carrier.
-The airports mentioned above all have good connections to German airports such as Frankfurt, making it easy to fly in from overseas.
-There are of course domestic flights in Austria, but for tourist there are much more scenic ways to explore the country.
-For example, believe or not, from the water.
+Besides Vienna’s main Schwechat (VIE) airport, there are international airports in Innsbruck, Salzburg, Klagenfurt, Graz and Linz.
+Austrian Airlines is owned by German Lufthansa and is the main carrier.
+The abovementioned airports have good connections to German airports, such as Frankfurt, making it easy to fly in from overseas.
+There are domestic flights in Austria, but for tourists, there are many more scenic ways to explore the country.
+For example, believe it or not, from the water.

 By water

 Austria is completely landlocked.
 Nonetheless, the country still has large ports and lovely promenades by the water.
-The main shipping traffic is found on the Danube, of which flows 350 km through Austria.
-Freighters are using the country’s main water way all year.
-While cruise ships bring tourists to ports in Vienna, Wachau and Linz mainly in summer.
-In Vorarlberg in the far west of Austria, the country has 28 km shoreline on Lake Constance (Europe’s third largest).
-From the port of Bregenz regular shipping lines connect Austria with Switzerland and Germany.
+The direct shipping traffic is found on the Danube, which flows 350 km through Austria.
+Freighters are using the country’s principal waterway all year.
+At the same time, cruise ships bring tourists to ports in Vienna, Wachau, and Linz, mainly in summer.
+Vorarlberg, far west of Austria, has a 28 km shoreline on Lake Constance (Europe’s third most prominent).
+From the port of Bregenz, regular shipping lines connect Austria with Switzerland and Germany.